cakcora/chartalist/README.md

 The Chartalist package contains:
 1. Dataloaders which automate and handle the download of datasets from a single package import and a simple two-argument function call.
-2. Ability to reference and use the downloaded dataset directly after download as a Pandas DataFrame.
+2. Ability to use the downloaded dataset directly after download as a Pandas DataFrame from the same two-argument function call.

 ## Installation
 1. Download this repository and extract the contents to a desired location.